thientv98/manga-lib/README.md

-# manga-lib
+# manga-crawl-lib

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-manga-lib is a library that allows you to easily scrape manga content from various websites.
+manga-crawl-lib is a library that allows you to easily scrape manga content from various websites.

 ## Features